batterydied/Aquatica/team/m2/features.md

 ## Marketplace

+- **Feature Name**: Marketplace Page
-Customers will be able to find products by browsing through categories such as fish, tanks, plants, decorations, food, and equipment, as well as search, filter, and sort items.
-This allows users to effectively and efficiently find the products that they are looking for.
+- **Description**: A marketplace that displays products for sale from categories such as fish, tanks, plants, or rocks.
+Fetches data about products from indexedDB to display to the user.
+Has search, filter, and sort functionality, allowing users to effectively and efficiently find the products that they are looking for.

-**Assigned to**: Nikhil Bahadur
+- **Points: 5**:
+- **Team Member**: Winifred Nauda

 ## Sell Products

-Sellers will be able to list their own aquarium-related products for sale, manage inventory, and easily track sales through a user-friendly dashboard.
+- **Feature Name**: Sell Products Page
+- **Description**: A display that allows sellers to see all their products.
+Integrates with pages that allow editing of existing products and adding new products.
+- **Points: 2**:

-**Assigned to**: Winifred Nauda
+- **Team Member**: Winifred Nauda

 ## Secure Payments